Program: Minor in Manufacturing Systems Engineering

 Jacaranda Hall (JD) 4510

-- An understanding of the behavior and properties of materials as they are altered and influenced by processing in manufacturing;
+- Understand the behavior and properties of materials as they are altered and influenced by processing in manufacturing.

-- An understanding of the design of products, and the equipment, tooling and environment necessary for their manufacture;
+- Understand the design of products, and the equipment, tooling and environment necessary for their manufacture.

-- An understanding of the creation of competitive advantage through effective management of contemporary manufacturing enterprises;
+- Understand the creation of competitive advantage through effective management of contemporary manufacturing enterprises.

-- An ability to apply advanced methods to the analysis, synthesis and control of manufacturing systems; and
+- Apply advanced methods to the analysis, synthesis and control of manufacturing systems.

-- An ability to measure manufacturing process variables and draw credible technical inferences.
+- Measure manufacturing process variables and draw credible technical inferences.